kragen/dernocua/text/xosm.md

 > bigger cups.

-The .xosm is a virtual machine design with byte-addressable RAM, eight 32-bit architectural registers (X Y Z T PC CP S D), and a bytecoded instruction set.
+The .xosm is a virtual machine design with byte-addressable RAM, eight 32-bit architectural registers (X Y Z T PC CP S D), and 16-bit instruction words.
 It is intended to be nearly as minimal as possible, but leave enough space at the top of the cup to avoid being penny-wise and pound-foolish, to mix a metaphor.
 Here are some of the pitfalls I’m hoping to steer this ship between, to add two more incompatible